truben5/VoronoiMapGenerator/README.md

 # VoronoiMapCreator
-Using Voronoi Diagrams to procedurally generate maps of islands
+Using Voronoi Diagrams to procedurally generate maps